Knowledge sources

 Don't paste secrets

-Manual markdown is searchable by the agent and can be cited in replies.
-Don't put API keys, customer data, or anything you wouldn't want quoted back to a user.
+Uploaded content is searchable by the agent and can be quoted in replies.
+Don't put API keys, customer data, or anything you wouldn't want shown back to a user.

 How retrieval actually works

-Each source is chunked, embedded, and stored in a per-project vector index.
-On every message, the agent retrieves the top chunks across all sources, ranks them by relevance and source priority, and includes the highest-ranked ones in the prompt.
-The model is explicitly instructed to cite sources and to say "I don't know" when no chunk is sufficient.
+Each source is chunked, embedded, and stored in a per-org vector index.
+On every message, the agent retrieves the most relevant chunks across all your sources and includes the top-ranked ones in the prompt.
+The model is instructed to ground its answer in those sources and to say "I don't know" (and escalate) when no chunk is sufficient.

 What if the agent ignores a source

-Usually means the chunk wasn't retrieved — either the source isn't indexed yet, the question doesn't lexically match, or the page is behind auth.
-Check the conversation detail in the dashboard: it shows which chunks the agent considered.
+Usually the chunk wasn't retrieved — the source isn't indexed yet, the question doesn't lexically match, or the page was behind auth.
+Open the conversation in History: each reply lists the sources the agent retrieved, with a match score, so you can see what it actually considered.